benb/squeamish/README.md

 ## Squeamish

-A minimal wrapper around the sqlite3 module to provide TypeScript and Promises (async/await) support.
+A minimal wrapper around the sqlite3 module to provide basic TypeScript and Promises (async/await) support.

 ## Usage